Reopening your museum will rely first and foremost on your most important assets – the people who keep your organisation running.

 - How will you address additional mental health or wellbeing anxieties?

-- How can you adapt your Front of House and back office facilities to encourage social distancing?
+- How can you adapt your Front of House and back office facilities to help make them Covid-secure?

 - Can some staff continue to work from home?